 "There's a sucker born every minute."
 P.T.
 Barnum

 When I was young, my sister and I tried losing weight using special "diet patches" that were supposed to curb appetite.
 We found out later, after we had invested our hard-earned money, that the patches were soaked with water, and had absolutely no effect on hunger or anything else, except our pocketbook!
-I guess that proves what P.T.
-Barnum's blunt statement about how gullible we are, and never more so than when someone is desperate to lose weight!
+I guess that proves P.T.
+Barnum's blunt statement about how gullible we are, and never more so than when we are desperate to lose weight!

 Since then, I have heard of all kinds of interesting approaches to weight loss.
 The Cabbage Soup Diet.
 Kelp, Lecithin and Cider Vinegar Diet.
 The Egg Diet.
 The Grapefruit Diet.
 The Maple Syrup, Lime Juice and Cayenne Pepper Diet.
 The Paleo Diet.
 The Sensa Diet.
 The No-Diet Diet.
 The Garcinia Cambogia Diet.
 The Green Coffee Extract Diet.
 The Protein Shake Diet.
 Etc. Etc. Etc.

 While all of these diets may result in some kind of weight loss, they each have limitations as effective weight loss techniques, not the least of which is that they are not a long-term solution for the problem of overeating.